IMPACT PSYCHOLOGICAL SERVICES

 FAQs

 IMPACT Psychological Services was founded by clinical psychologists Dr. Talya Cohen and Dr. Tracy Prout to provide high-quality, integrative mental healthcare for individuals of all ages.
-With offices in Mamaroneck (Westchester), Beacon (Hudson Valley), and Fishkill, as well as online services across New York, New Jersey, Connecticut, and Florida, IMPACT offers therapy, psychoeducational testing, and parent coaching grounded in the latest clinical research and delivered with genuine warmth.
+With offices in Westchester, Hudson Valley, and online services, IMPACT offers therapy, psychoeducational testing, and parent coaching grounded in the latest clinical research and delivered with genuine warmth.

 Your Grief Deserves Gentle Care